 January 1970 Popular Electronics Cover - Airplanes and Rockets [Table of Contents]

 People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April 1985.
+All copyrights (if any) are hereby acknowledged.
+See Popular Electronics articles on aircraft modeling.
+See all articles from Popular Electronics.

 This is pretty cool.
 If I owned a good receiver, I would definitely give it a try.
-In 1970 when this Popular Electronics article was written, a lot of Hams were still using tube receivers so the recommendation to let the equipment warm up for several hours prior to making the fine frequency adjustments was good advice.
+In 1970 when this Popular Electronics magazine article was written, a lot of Hams were still using vacuum tube receivers so the recommendation to let the equipment warm up for several hours prior to making the fine frequency adjustments was good advice.
 Nowadays the warm-up time and stability of receivers should permit 30 minutes or so to suffice (even ovenized frequency references need time to stabilize when first powered up).
 Unless I missed it, the author does not explicitly state that the frequency change measured over time is due to gravity acting on the mass of the crystal reference, but I suspect that is his intention since part of the experiment involves disconnecting the antenna and shielding the receiver from outside interferers.
 Over a lunar month period (29.5 days) we experience a leap tide and a neap tide which maximizes and minimizes, respectively, the vector sum of gravity and therefore should result in the greatest excursions.
 Maybe with a super-stable source, a larger scale phenomenon such as a planetary syzygy could be detected (but I doubt it).

 See all the available Popular Electronics articles.